Consumer Fraud Complaints, Auto Dealership Fraud

 The New Jersey Consumer Fraud Act’s prohibits defect deceptive acts and practices.
 Jonathan Rudnick’s law firm has been litigating fraud and consumer fraud claims for many years against various business entities.
 The New Jersey Consumer Fraud Act applies to many industries including but not limited to the automotive sales industry.
-The reach of the New Jersey Consumer Fraud Act is excellent with regard to this industry.
+The reach of the New Jersey Consumer Fraud Act is excellent about this industry.
 It applies to various and specific part of the sales and servicing process.

-- · Advertising – bait and switch
+- Advertising – bait and switch

-- · Damages Cars
+- Damaged Cars

-- · Pre delivery services
+- Pre delivery services

 - Aftermarket products

-- · Salesman statements
+- Salesman statements

-- · Product condition
+- Product condition

-- · Warranty contents
+- Warranty contents

 Each of these products and the sales process behind these products are areas for litigation when and if a consumer has sustained an ascertainable loss associated with a deceptive practice.
 The basic requirement is that there must be a deceptive practice and affirmative misrepresentation or in other violation of the New Jersey Consumer Fraud Act associated with or related to an indirect fashion to an ascertainable loss sustained by consumer.
 In short:

-- · Deceptive practice
+- Deceptive practice

-- · Measurable Loss
+- Measurable Loss

-- · Measurable Loss related to the practice
+- Measurable Loss related to the practice

 Very frequently in my experience a car dealership or an employee of the car dealership is involved in a deceptive practice.
 What a significant portion of my practice is related to car dealerships and the salesman this concept of deceptive acts and practices are not limited to the auto sales business.
-Recently you might have read significantly about Wells Fargo in the news with regard to opening accounts in consumer’s name without the consumer’s consent.
+Recently you might have read significantly about Wells Fargo in the news about opening accounts in consumer’s name without the consumer’s consent.
 Again, in my opinion, this would be a violation of the New Jersey Consumer Fraud Act for which there would be recovery if the consumer sustains a measurable or ascertainable loss.